Hello and welcome to my site! I'm a dad, a husband, and a believer in things magical, which is why I love writing children's books.

 12 year old Billy travels back to 1888 to stop his Great Gran Milly from contracting the dreaded 'Phossy Jaw' in a Victorian match factory.

-Changing history was never going to be easy and this latest book by Paul Haston is an adventure with a magical twist!
+Changing history was never going to be easy and this latest story by Paul Haston is an adventure with a magical twist!

 1 THE START OF IT

-Shadows run the room, disappearing into the corners like rabbits down a burrow.
-Windows rattle like they’re tumbled in a washing machine.
-Except that nothing ever gets washed at Number 43, Lime Street.
-The floors are black with soot, the walls streaked in grey.
-“Billy, you’re under my feet,” Ma screeches, leaning to position the towel between the yellow stained window and its sill.
+“Billy, you’re under my feet,” Ma screeches, positioning the towel between the yellow stained window and its sill.
 I pull a face, wondering why she bothers.
-The flyover above our roof is a giant in the sky, those beneath it deafened by a thousand car engines, suffocated by fumes that no number of wet towels is going to stop.
-“It won’t work, Ma,” I say, trying to explain through the din.
+The flyover above our roof is a giant in the sky, those beneath it shaken by the pounding of cars, suffocated by fumes that no number of wet towels is going to stop.
+“It won’t work, Ma,” I say, trying to explain.

 I’m met with a smile that is sharp around the edges.